Colourful socks small

 Sock height/length

 Depending on your desired footwear and choice of pants/shorts the correct sock height will protect you from potential blisters/cuts from your footwear and the external environment as in low heath or bushes, twigs, insects, etc. When deciding on whether to purchase ankle socks, mid-rise or knee-length socks, ensure you first determine the type of footwear you are wearing.
-If the ankle cuffs are higher on your hiking shoes, then you will most likely opt for a longer sock to protect your skin from chafing from rubbing from your footwear.
+If the ankle cuffs are higher on your hiking shoes, then you will most likely opt for a longer sock to protect your skin from chafing from rubbing on your footwear.

 There are 4 different styles when it comes to the length of socks: